mijnadres/elm_export/README.md

 ### Flavor of Elm
 [`Json.Encode`][elm-encode] and [`Json.Decode`][elm-decode] are core Elm packages responsible for convert Elm values into and from JSON.
 Anyone who creates decoders quickly discovers [NoRedInk/elm-decode-pipeline][elm-decode-pipeline].
 It is this flavor of decoding that we will targeting with this project.

+## Roadmap
+In order to make the above code happen the following tasks need to be fulfilled.

+* [ ] Generate Elm models from Rust models.
+* [ ] Generate Elm decoders from Rust models.
+* [ ] Generate Elm encoders from Rust models.

 ## Contributing
 Check out the [contribution guideline][contributing] if you want to contribute.